kean/PulsePro/README.md

 This repo is currently used for distributing Pulse Pro.

 You can find the latest release in [Releases](https://github.com/kean/PulsePro/releases).
-It's in the beta status.
-The builds will last for 120 days.

 If you encounter any defects or want to suggest an improvement, please open a new issue in this repo.